rcmakes/website-hugo/content/expandedlearning/academybridgeprogram.md

 subtitle: "Summer Enrichment for Incoming Freshmen"

+datesTimes: [
+   ]

+location:

+cost:

+instructors: [
+]

+registrationInstructions:

 ---

-This three-week summer pgoram exposes incoming freshmen to woodworking, metalworking, solid modeling, 3D printing, laser cutting, and coding to help them prepare for the multitude of courses Rancho Campana High School has to offer.
+This three-week summer program exposes incoming freshmen to woodworking, metalworking, solid modeling, 3D printing, laser cutting, and coding to help them prepare for the multitude of courses Rancho Campana High School has to offer.